-In single turn prompted generation, we follow RealToxicityPrompts~\citep{gehman-etal-2020-realtoxicityprompts} and quantify the propensity of a model to degenerate into toxic continuations along two complementary axes.
-The first axis measures how toxic the worst case sampled continuation can be.
-The second axis measures how frequently toxicity appears across repeated sampling.
-For each prompt $j$, we sample $K$ continuations and score each generation with a toxicity function $t(\cdot)$ such as Perspective API.
-We treat a span as toxic when $t(\cdot)$ is greater than or equal to a threshold $\tau$.
-Following RealToxicityPrompts, we set the threshold $\tau$ to 0.5 for the toxicity score~\citep{gehman-etal-2020-realtoxicityprompts}.
+In single-turn prompted generation, RealToxicityPrompts~\citep{gehman-etal-2020-realtoxicityprompts} can be followed to quantify the propensity of a model to degenerate into toxic continuations along two complementary axes: how toxic the worst-case sampled continuation can be, and how frequently toxicity appears across repeated sampling.
+For each prompt $j$, $K$ continuations are sampled and each generation is scored with a toxicity function $t(\cdot)$ such as Perspective API.
+A span is treated as toxic when $t(\cdot)$ is greater than or equal to a threshold $\tau$.
+Following RealToxicityPrompts, the threshold $\tau$ is set to 0.5 for the toxicity score~\citep{gehman-etal-2020-realtoxicityprompts}.

-We then report the Toxicity Probability and the Expected Maximum Toxicity.
+The Toxicity Probability and the Expected Maximum Toxicity can then be reported.
 The Toxicity Probability is defined as the empirical probability that at least one of the $K$ samples crosses the threshold.
-The Expected Maximum Toxicity is defined as the average worst case toxicity across prompts~\citep{gehman-etal-2020-realtoxicityprompts}:
+The Expected Maximum Toxicity is defined as the average worst-case toxicity across prompts~\citep{gehman-etal-2020-realtoxicityprompts}:

-In multi turn interactions, we adopt dialogue level safety measurements from ToxicChat~\citep{chen2023understanding}.
+In multi-turn interactions, dialogue-level safety measurements from ToxicChat~\citep{chen2023understanding} can be adopted.
 These measurements define risk over an entire conversation rather than an isolated response.
 Let $\mathcal{D}_{\text{dlg}}$ be a set of dialogues.
-For each dialogue $d$ in the set $\mathcal{D}_{\text{dlg}}$, we let $R_d$ denote the set of all chatbot responses and let $q_{d,i}$ and $r_{d,i}$ represent the query response pair at turn $i$.
-We compute the Toxic Sentence Generation rate, which we refer to as TSG, as the percentage of conversations in which the chatbot generates at least one toxic response during the interaction~\citep{chen2023understanding}:
+For each dialogue $d$ in the set $\mathcal{D}_{\text{dlg}}$, let $R_d$ denote the set of all chatbot responses and let $q_{d,i}$ and $r_{d,i}$ represent the query-response pair at turn $i$.
+The Toxic Sentence Generation rate, referred to as TSG, can be computed as the percentage of conversations in which the chatbot generates at least one toxic response during the interaction~\citep{chen2023understanding}:

-To isolate cases where toxicity is elicited even with non toxic user inputs, we report the Non Toxic to Toxic rate, which we refer to as NT2T.
-This metric represents the percentage of conversations in which the chatbot produces at least one toxic response at any point during the interaction while the corresponding user query is non toxic~\citep{chen2023understanding}:
+To isolate cases where toxicity is elicited even with non-toxic user inputs, the non-toxic to Toxic rate, referred to as NT2T, can be reported.
+This metric represents the percentage of conversations in which the chatbot produces at least one toxic response at any point during the interaction while the corresponding user query is non-toxic~\citep{chen2023understanding}: